drupalAM/drupal-am/README.md

 ## Contributing

-To contribute your changes to the project you need to fork the project do desired changes and request pull.
+To contribute your changes to the project you shoul create a pull request with description of changes.
 Please see issues section to see current priority.

 ## Installation
 - Clone the project (dev branch)